Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 - Be cautious when using home remedies for foot ailments.
 Self-treatment can often turn a minor problem into a major one.

-- It is critical that people with diabetes see a podiatric physician at least once a year for a checkup.
+- It is critical that people with diabetes see a podiatrist at least once a year for a checkup.
 People with diabetes, poor circulation, or heart problems should not treat their own feet, including toenails, because they are more prone to infection.

 When choosing shoes: